evernost/fuzzyCalculator/doc/parsingRules.md

 ## Requirements
-The parser is purely based on native Python and does not require any specific library:
+The parser uses native Python only and does not require any specific library:
 - No regex
 - No complex string manipulation functions

-However, if migrating the parser code to another programming language is needed, the following features would be nice to have:
+However, if migrating the parser's code to another programming language is considered, the following features would be nice to have:
 - Object Oriented Programming structures
 - String to float conversion routines